Bhutanise People Showing Their Traditional Dance

 MealsMeals Not Included

 Welcome to the land of adventures, Nepal.
-Our representative will meet you and escorts you to your hotel by our vehicle.
-After some refreshments, you get brief details about things to do the next day even though you know already.
+Our representative will meet you and escort you to your Hotel in our vehicle.
+After some refreshments, you get brief details about things to do the next day, even though you already know.

-Note: You can quickly access Nepali Phone SIM cards and money exchanges at the international airport of Nepal.
+Note: You can quickly access Nepali Phone SIM cards and money exchange services at Nepal's international airport.

 Airport Arrival Board Of Boundless Adventure